Codependent No More focuses on codependent relationships and helps readers get out of the codependency loop.

 The author could well blow her horn to have almost single-handendely codified a new dysfunctional relationship dance.

 Instead, she’s warm, vulnerable and down to earth.

-Codependent No More is a groundbreaking book.
+Codependent No More has been a groundbreaking book in the relationship literature.

-And it’s also a fantastic guide for people who are struggling with codependence.
+Still, I can highly recommend it for people who are struggling with codependence.